juhoinkinen/Annif-wiki/Project-configuration.md

 Most backends require a subject vocabulary.
 A vocabulary itself doesn't need any configuration, but the project must define an identifier for the vocabulary it uses.
 All projects with the same vocabulary identifier will share the same vocabulary, so the vocabulary only needs to be loaded (using the `load-vocab` command) for one of them.

-Note that in Annif, vocabularies, like projects, are monolingual.
-If you load a multilingual SKOS vocabulary for a project, only the labels in the language defined for the project will be loaded.
+A vocabulary can be multilingual, provided that it is loaded from a multilingual SKOS file.
+The language of the labels of subject suggestions is defined by the project's `language` setting, or it can be overridden in a project by giving the language code in parentheses after the vocabulary id (e.g. `vocab=lcsh(en)` in a Finnish language project).

 # Access levels